app-generator/docs-creativetim/docs/products/argon-dashboard-django/django-deploy-on-heroku.md

 *Django Boilerplate* is a template codebase used by the **AppSeed** platform to generate Django Web Apps enhanced with a basic set of features:

-- UI-Ready, simple codebase
+- UI-Ready, Django Native templating
-- SQLite database, Flask-SQLAlchemy ORM
+- [SQLite](https://www.sqlite.org/) database, Native Django ORM
-- Session-Based auth flow (login, register) via Flask-Login
+- Session-Based auth flow (login, register)
-- Deployment scripts: Docker, Gunicorn / Nginx, Heroku

 As mentioned, the project comes pre-configured for Heroku.
 The relevant files are listed below: